jsvine/vinejs/README.md

 ## Usage

 Vine.js should work in both the browser and Node.js.
-In both cases, the library depends on jQuery.
+In either case, the library depends on jQuery.

 In the browser: